 Changgyeonggung’s storied past paints an interesting picture for travellers enthralled by Korean history.
-An original 12th-century Koryo Dynasty palace once stood in Changgyeonggung’s place, and it wasn’t until the late-15th century that it got a facelift.
-In 1483, King Sejong renovated it as a gift to his father, King Taejong, who was stepping down from the throne.
+An original 12th-century Koryo Dynasty palace once stood in Changgyeonggung’s place.
+It wasn’t until the late-15th century that it got a facelift.
+In 1483, King Sejong renovated the palace as a gift to his father, King Taejong, who was stepping down from the throne.

 Over the years, Changgyeonggung Palace was used mostly as royal residence.
 Relatives, queens and mistresses of the Joseon kings all called the palace home.
 In the early 20th century, Japanese colonizers forwent destroying the palace.
 Instead, they converted it into a zoo and botanical garden.

 Of this first trio of Seoul palaces in central Jongno-gu, Changgyeonggung Palace is the least impressive.
-Checking out the palace’s magnificent gardens, however, make visiting Changgyeonggung worthwhile.
-Try to time your visit with spring or fall (overall, the best time to visit Seoul) to see the landscape draped in cherry blossoms or blazing fall colours.
+Checking out the palace’s magnificent gardens, however, make visiting worthwhile.

 - Opening Hours: 9:00 am to 5:30 pm (closed Mondays)